DevnagriAI/devnagri_docs/guide/Client_Guide.md

 #### English To

-All the languages selected for translation are shown under this section.
-User can check whether all the languages are selected or not.
+This section displays the list of target languages chosen for translation.
+Users can verify whether all the desired languages have been selected.

 #### Apply Coupon

-Any offer coupon available with the user can be applied here.
-This will help to get a discount on the billing amount as per current offers.
-User need to agree with “Terms & Conditions” after reading the details by selecting the checkbox given.
+Users can apply any available offer coupons here, which will provide a discount on the billing amount according to the current offers.
+After reviewing the details, users must agree to the "Terms & Conditions" by selecting the provided checkbox.

 #### Total Amount

-The actual billable amount after applying coupon is shown for final billing.
-User can select the option of “Pay” and can make the payment with internal credits or through different payment gateways.
+The actual billable amount after applying any coupon is shown for final billing.
+User can select the option to “Pay Now” and can make the payment with internal credits or through the payment gateway.

 ### Payment

-After that user will be redirected to the payment gateway, where the amount for the order can be paid using different methods such as Scan QR with Paytm ,netbanking, debit card, credit card etc.
+User will be redirected to the payment gateway upon clicking on Pay Now, where the amount for the order can be paid using different methods such as Scan QR with Paytm ,netbanking, debit card, credit card etc.

 ![payemt](./images/PaymentUpdate.png)